ispstiima/AgribotTools/README.md

 > **Note**: the LS format can be used for segmentation and object detection according to the labels' structure.

+> **Note**: Label Studio only supports JSON task files up to 250.000 tasks or 50 MB.
+If you need to import bigger files,
+> the utility `scripts/import_tasks_ls.py` is able to chunk the files and upload them separately on a local instance of
+> Label Studio.

 ### UL format

 It is a folder named as the dataset, e.g., `xylella`, containing: